 The Financial Ombudsman Service (FOS) provides consumers with an independent service for resolving mortgage mis-selling claims.
 The service which is not a government body, receives no government funding and is paid for by a levy on financial firms.
 The Financial Ombudsman Service (FOS) operates under criteria which guarantees independence from those whom they have the power to investigate; effectiveness; fairness and public accountability.
 An initial application for compensation can be made to the Financial Ombudsman Service (FOS) however their decision is only binding on the mortgage seller and not on you as a customer.
 Only when you accept their decision does it become legally binding, but until then you have a choice.
 If you do not feel satisfied with their judgement you can then take legal action in the courts to settle your case and recover compensation.

-If you are one of these unfortunate people who were mis-sold a mortgage, you may be entitled to compensation and you should contact us now.
-Why not get expert support to greatly improve your chances of securing the maximum compensation you deserve?
-We call upon experienced barristers, accountants and actuaries to assist our team of mortgage mis-selling solicitors and can advise at an early stage on the prospects of recovery of compensation.
-If you would like free advice on our no win no fee compensation scheme just call the helpline or email our offices and an experienced financial claims adviser will discuss your potential claim at no cost and with no further obligation.SOLICITORS HELPLINE: ☎ 0344 414 0017
+Our mortgage miss-selling solicitors deal with compensation claims for investment bonds, mortgages and pensions.
+Why not get expert support to improve your chances of securing the maximum compensation you deserve using our no win no fee* service?
+We call upon experienced lawyers, accountants and actuaries to assist our claims team and can advise at an early stage on the prospects of recovery of compensation.
+If you would like free advice on our no win no fee* compensation scheme just complete and send the contact form or call the helpline and an experienced financial claims adviser will discuss your potential claim at no cost and with no further obligation.SOLICITORS HELPLINE: ☎ 0344 414 0017